 We can get by with Spanish just fine as a traveler and have been doing ok with looking for a rental.
 After all, it isn’t much different than looking for a hotel.
 Well this was one of our first big challenges.
 It was an official document all on our own.
 We both had a moment of anxiety and decided it was best to fill out the forms with some thought over the weekend.
 So, Saturday passed and we didn’t even look at the paperwork.
-Sunday morning we were on line and Alan suggested we find a translator and hire them to help us.
+Sunday morning we were on line and thought we would find a translator and hire them to help us.
 It may be $20 or so and that would be worth it right?
 We found out the hard way that most things are closed on Sunday.
 We were on our own if we wanted it done by Monday morning.

 Later that afternoon, I sat down with our huge dictionary.
 I was thinking, I can figure out the easy words and just look up the big ones.
 NOT!
 LOL, It was painful.
 My next thought was to send out an SOS to close friends in NC (Juan or Roberto).
 Then I thought “NO WAY!”.
 We put ourselves in this situation to accept the challenge and learn.
 This was a stretch and you grow and learn so much when you are in these situations.

-Off I go with the paper work, Alan and Goggle Translator!
+Off I go with the paper work and Goggle Translator!
 Google is my best friend right now.
 We went through section by section and I typed in the Spanish and it spit out the English.
 We then knew not to tick the “disability” or “state aid” boxes and so on.
 PHEW!
 This was a life saver.
 We had both applications complete in about 40 minutes and I learned loads of new vocabulary.
 In fact, I used one of the new words the very next morning, proud as a peacock of course.

 Monday morning arrives and we are good to go.
 We organize all of the required paperwork and off to the school we go.
 The same your gentleman was there to greet us and asked that we return at 2pm, this will allow him time to enter the data into the computer.
 We were very pleased with ourselves.
-We were finished so quickly, we had time to take the quick drive to Motril to complete the police paperwork for Anya, Lars and me.
+We were finished so quickly, we had time to take the quick drive to Motril to complete the police paperwork for the kids and me.